Captainkittyca2/vadpcmbin-To-SoHAudioSample/README.md

 * Step 2: Use [z64audio](https://github.com/z64tools/z64audio/releases/tag/2.2.0) or z64rom to convert your WAV file to vadpcm.bin.
 It should create two files which are a .vadpcm.bin file and a config.toml file.
 Both of these are important.
 You can ignore/delete the .book.bin file.

 * Step 3: Use vadpcmToSample.
-When you first use the tool, it will open a pop-up screen and you need to select any SoH audio sample so the tool can acquire neccessary information. `(you can extract SoH audio samples using MPQ-Editor and opening oot.otr that SoH generates and navigating to audio/samples/ folder and extacting any of the files from there.)` After providing a SoH audio sample, the tool will create a `config.bruh` file in the same folder as the tool and will close itself.
+When you first use the tool, it will open a pop-up screen and you need to select a voice/sfx SoH audio sample so the tool can acquire neccessary information. `(you can extract SoH audio samples using MPQ-Editor and opening oot.otr that SoH generates and navigating to audio/samples/ folder and extacting any of the voice/sfx sample files from there.)` After providing a SoH audio sample, the tool will create a `config.bruh` file in the same folder as the tool and will close itself.
 You shouldn't see that pop-up again when re-opening the tool.

 * Step 4: Re-open vadpcmToSample and open the vadpcm.bin file (make sure the config.toml file is in the same folder as vadpcm.bin).
 The tool should automatically adjust the "loop start", "loop end", and "loop count" values to be same as the values that z64audio creates.